Fraunhofer-AISEC/codyze-evaluator/assumptions/concept.md

    - e.g. Assuming the expressions `a(b)` is a call to function `a` with argument `b` and not a cast of `b` to type `a`.
  - Warnings when we make nodes after finding a parser output that we did not expect.

+## Assumptions on program semantics
+An assumption that we correctly caputed a program semantic, e.g. logging of data, crossing system boundaries, file operations.

+ - When we place concepts in the graph, we assume that we correctly identified all necessary places.
+ - When we check for white and blacklists in a query, we assume that these lists are complete.

 ## Assumptions on soundness and completeness

 Examples: